-Rita Braver is a senior correspondent for "CBS News Sunday Morning" where she reports on everything from arts and culture to politics and foreign policy.
-Her assignments include a wide variety of topics, from following candidates on the campaign trail to discerning national trends.
+Rita Braver is a national correspondent for CBS News' "CBS Sunday Morning," where she reports on everything from arts and culture to politics and foreign policy.
+Her assignments include a wide variety of topics, from meeting offbeat characters to discerning national trends.

-Braver has won five Emmy Awards, including one for investigative reporting and two for coverage of the assassination of Israeli Prime Minister Yitzhak Rabin.
-She received the Joan Barone Award presented by the Congressional Radio and Television Correspondents Association, the Media Award of the National Association of Women Legislators and a 1998 Star award from American Women in Radio and Television.
-She has also been named an Outstanding Mother by the National Mother's Day Committee.
+Braver has won nine national Emmy Awards including one for investigative reporting and two for covering the assassination of Israeli Prime Minister Yitzhak Rabin.
+She received the Joan Barone award presented by the Congressional Radio and Television Correspondents Association and the Star award from American Women in Radio and television.
+She was also named an Outstanding Mother by the National Mother's Day Committee.

 Braver grew up at CBS News, joining the Washington Bureau in 1972 as a news desk editor.
 She began her career in journalism at WWL-TV in New Orleans.
 Braver is married to attorney Robert Barnett and is the proud grandmother of three.
 She was graduated from the University of Wisconsin.